 Can you dispose of rabbit corpses in the trash bin?

-Tossing your bunny’s corpse in the trash doesn’t seem like a respectful way to say goodbye.
+Tossing your bunny’s corpse in the trash isn’t a respectful way to say goodbye.
 You must, however, concentrate on the moments that you experienced together.
-Your pet is no longer with you.
+Unfortunately, your pet is no longer with you.
 All that’s left is their corpse.

 Small or medium-sized animals may be disposed of in the trash in certain cities and states, although this varies by location.
 Find out whether this applies to you by contacting your local sanitation agency.

-Even if you are allowed to dispose of a dead animal in the garbage, there may be restrictions in place.
+Even if you are allowed to dispose of a dead animal in the garbage, there may be restrictions.
 Consider the following factors:

 - Do wild creatures rummage through your trash?
-Make certain that the rabbit’s body is completely enclosed.
+Make sure that the rabbit’s body is completely enclosed.

 - When will your trash be picked up?
 The odor of animal carcasses is revolting.
 Make use of your freezer space by storing your deceased pet there until the day of pickup.

-- Should the corpse be marked as “animal remains” before it is disposed of properly?
+- Should the corpse be marked as “animal remains” before being disposed of properly?
 If it’s essential, go ahead and do it.
-If a garbage collector refuses to pick up the body, you’ve got a problem.
+However, if a garbage collector refuses to pick up the body, you have a problem.

 - Is it possible that the remains may be contaminated with disease?
 In other words, you can’t just leave them in a public area.